 Interreg or European Territorial Cooperation (ETC) is one of the two goals of EU cohesion policy and provides a framework for the implementation of joint actions and policy exchanges between national, regional and local actors from different Member States.
 Interreg’s overarching objective is to promote a harmonious economic, social and territorial development of the Union as a whole.

-Interreg programmes are funded by the European Regional Development Fund and cover three strands of cooperation: cross-border (Interreg A), transnational (Interreg B) – to which Interreg Baltic Sea Region belongs – and interregional (Interreg C).
+Interreg programmes are funded by the European Regional Development Fund.
+In the fifth programming period (2014-2020), Interreg programmes cover three strands of cooperation: cross-border (Interreg A), transnational (Interreg B) – to which Interreg Baltic Sea Region belongs – and interregional (Interreg C).